-By 1889, it was the home of James Ripley Hooper, a dry goods commission merchant, and his wife, Gertrude Fellowes (Williams) Hooper.
+On June 19, 1888, 303 Beacon was purchased from John Rogers’s estate by James Ripley Hooper, a dry goods commission merchant.
+He and his wife, Gertrude Fellowes (Williams) Hooper, made it their home.
 They previously had lived in the Longwood district of Brookline.
-He is shown as the owner of 33 Beacon on the 1890 and 1898 Bromley maps.

-The Hoopers appear to have continued to live at 303 Beacon during the 1906-1907 winter season (they are listed there in the 1907 Blue Book), but moved soon thereafter to 478 Beacon.
+The Hoopers continued to live at 303 Beacon during the 1906-1907 winter season, but moved thereafter to 478 Beacon.

 Walter Howe died in August of 1931, and Amelia Howe died in November of 1932.

-By 1933, it was the home of Miss Elizabeth Preitenwieser, who operated it as a lodging house.
-She continued to live there in 1935, but had moved to 223 Beacon by 1936.
+By the 1932-1933 winter season, 303 Beacon was leased from Amelia Howe’s estate by Miss Elizabeth Preitenwieser, who operated it as a lodging house.
+She continued to live there during the 1934-1935 season, but moved thereafter to 223 Beacon.

-By 1935, 303 Beacon was owned by the Suffolk Savings Bank.
-In May of 1935, the bank applied for (and subsequently received) permission to convert the property from a single-family dwelling into six apartments.
+The bank took possession of the property and in May of 1935, it applied for (and subsequently received) permission to convert the property from a single-family dwelling into six apartments.

 On May 29, 1940, 303 Beacon was acquired from the Suffolk Savings Bank by Beatrice Antonetta Bortone, one of eight Back Bay properties she acquired from the bank at the same time.
 She married in 1946 to Albert DeStefano.